Image Credits - Aashna Shroff

-The secret of good skin does not only lie in women's beauty kit, but also in their natural skin care routine.
+The secret of good skin lies in women's beauty kits and their natural skincare routine.
 Good skin demands nourishing, care and time.
-If your wedding is round the corner and you are tired of moisturising your skin innumerable times a day to avoid constant itching and dry flakes, follow the steps suggested by Amritha Gaddam below and take good care of your dry skin.
+If your wedding is round the corner and you are tired of moisturizing your skin innumerable times a day to avoid constant itching and dry flakes, follow the steps suggested by Amritha Gaddam below and take good care of your dry skin.

 Q. The Detailed Facial Care Process for Brides-to-be Who Have Dry Skin

-- Move on to the next step which is toning.
-You can use Rose water toners easily available in the market or even make one yourself with a blend of green tea.
+- Move on to the next step, which is toning.
+You can use Rose water toners readily available in the market or even make one yourself with a blend of green tea.
 Mist your face generously.

-- Winter care involves good moisturising since the skin tends to become taut and dry.
-Use a good moisturiser which is cream based to combat the dryness.
+- A proper winter skincare step-by-step routine involves good moisturizing since the skin tends to become taut and dry.
+Use a good moisturizer that is cream-based to combat the dryness.

-- Night routine is essentially the same as day except instead of cream based moisturiser, we highly recommend incorporating a facial oil like The Tribe Concepts 24k Kumkumadi Thailamin to your routine.
-You can massage with your finger tips or a jade roller/Gua sha to induce circulation which is much required for the pre bridal glow.
+- Night routine is essentially the same as day, except instead of cream-based moisturizer, we highly recommend incorporating a facial oil like The Tribe Concepts 24k Kumkumadi Thailamin into your routine.
+You can massage with your fingertips or a jade roller/Gua sha to induce circulation, which is much required for the pre-bridal glow.

-- Masking: One of the most important aspects of facial skincare at home, irrespective of the season, is incorporating a good Mask+Scrub routine.
-Ensure you mask not more than twice a week with a good powder based mask which can also act as a scrub so you don't have to stress your skin with additional scrubbing.
-The Tribe Concepts Exotic Face Glow mask is perfect for retaining the moisture barrier and imparting an even toned glow.
+- Masking: One of the most important aspects of facial skincare at home is incorporating a good Mask+Scrub routine irrespective of the season.
+Ensure you use a mask not more than twice a week with an excellent powder-based mask that can act as a scrub, so you don't have to stress your skin with additional scrubbing.
+The Tribe Concepts Exotic Face Glow mask perfectly retains the moisture barrier and imparts an even-toned glow.

 Dermatologist Dr. Mikki Singh shares,

-- Use a soap-free face wash or cleanser to wash your face, use a thick moisturiser to nourish it and use sunblock to avoid pigmentation.
-These are the three simple and mandatory steps you need to take to fight dry skin.
+- Use a soap-free face wash or cleanser to wash your face, use a thick moisturizer to nourish it, and use sunblock to avoid pigmentation.
+These are the three mandatory and straightforward steps you need to take to fight dry skin.

 - Do not wash your face with hot water as that pulls away from the moisture from your skin.

-- Adding hyaluronic acid to your regime would be a good idea if you have extremely dry skin.
+- Adding hyaluronic acid to your regime would be a good idea if you have dehydrated skin.

-- Using a moisturiser two to three times a day would be good.
-Post washing your face, pat dry it with a towel and apply moisturiser.
+- Using a moisturizer two to three times a day would be good.
+Post washing your face, pat dry it with a towel and apply moisturizer.

 - Using cream as opposed to a lotion would be a better bet.
 During winters, it is advised not to use astringents or toners as it dries out the skin.